ajlamarc/blog/collections/_posts/2022-11-19-urbit-setup.md

 ```bash
 ~/urbit$ watch cp -LR hue/desk/* zod/hue/
 ```
 One problem is that the skeleton agent is named `mine`, but we need it to reference `hue`.
+Inside of the `/hue/desk` folder:
+- replace references to `mine` with `hue`: these should be in desk.bill, desk.docket-0, and mine.hoon
+- inside desk.docket-0, make sure it says `base+'hue'`
-Inside of the `/hue/desk` folder, rename mine to hue inside of the following files: desk.bill, desk.docket-0, mine.hoon.
-Also, rename mine.hoon to hue.hoon.
-These changes will automatically propagate to our zod.
+- rename mine.hoon to hue.hoon
+These changes will automatically propagate to our zod, thanks to the watch command.

 Now, let's get our new Gall agent running:
 ```hoon